FuelLabs/fuel-indexer/docs/src/forc-index/deploy.md

         --remove-data                Remove all indexed data when replacing an existing indexer.
         --replace-indexer            If an indexer with the same UID exists, remove it.
         --skip-build                 Do not build before deploying.
-        --target-dir <TARGET_DIR>    Directory for all generated artifacts and intermediate files.
         --url <URL>                  URL at which to deploy indexer assets. [default: http://127.0.0.1:29987]
     -v, --verbose                    Enable verbose logging.